-Centering on the best wavelet for water waves, the study here can be divided into three main parts: the identification, the verification and an application.
-It is believed that, concerning wavelets' applications to water waves, the best basis identified here is the last and ultimate word in wavelets.
+Centering on the best wavelet for water waves, the study here can be divided into four main parts: identification, verification, application and innovation.
+It is believed that the best basis identified here is the last and ultimate word in wavelets concerning their applications to water waves.

-In the first part, the best wavelet for water wave simulations, either in the discrete or in the continuous domain, is named; to wit, the best basis in the discrete domain is the semiorthogonal cardinal spline wavelet and the counterpart wavelet in the continuous domain is the Morlet wavelet.
-In the identification processes, comprehensive basis categories of discrete wavelet groups are taken into account and inclusive entropy measures are adopted.
+In identification, the best wavelet for water wave simulations, either in the discrete or in the continuous domain, is named; to wit, the best basis in the discrete domain is the semi-orthogonal cardinal spline wavelet and the counterpart wavelet in the continuous domain is the Morlet wavelet.
+In the identifying process, broad and comprehensive basis categories of discrete wavelet groups are taken into account; and, inclusive and extensive entropy measures, as well as statistical probability distributions, are adopted.

-In the second part, as a definitive proof of the realization of the best basis, the formula for wavelet coherence is devised based upon the wavelet resolution of identity; and, using data from measurements of wave and aqueous flow fields in a wind-wave tank, the wavelet coherences are compared to the Fourier spectral coherences.
-The wavelet's absolute superiority, as well as its outstanding and informative outcomes, fully vindicates the present identification.
-Reasons for the superiority are also given.
+In verification, as the further affirmation of the realization of the best basis, the formula for wavelet coherence is devised based upon the equation of wavelet resolution of identity; and, the performances of wavelet coherences are compared to those of the Fourier spectral coherences using data from measurements of wave and aqueous flow fields in a wind-wave tank.
+The wavelet's absolute superiority and its outstanding and informative outcomes fully vindicate the identification.
+Reasons that yield the superiority are also given.

-In the third part, as a demonstration of the possible usefulness of the best basis and the contrived coherence approach, first, an energy cascade model is proposed for the damping of waves in the wind, wave and rain coupling system; and later, the wavelet coherences are used to explicate its physics and the interaction scales within the coupling system.
+In application, as a demonstration of the possible usefulness of the best basis and the contrived coherence approach, first, an energy cascade model is proposed for the damping of waves due to rain in the wind, wave and rain coupling system; afterwards, the wavelet coherences are used to explicate its physics and the interaction scales within the coupling system.
 Overall, they are able to reflect two categories of mechanisms involved.
 One emphasizes the local mechanism within the air and aqueous boundary layers, especially on the role played by a match layer due to rain of interfacial aqueous flows.
-Another emphasizes the stratification-induced mechanism governing a large water body, and it involves the following key elements: the vortical contribution to wave attenuation, the impact of rain and the catalysts of tuning and de-tuning processes, the forming of tetrainteractions of surface waves, and the further diversification of coupling scales mainly due to triad interactions of surface and internal waves.
+Another emphasizes the stratification-induced mechanism governing a large water body, and it involves the following key elements: the vortical contribution to wave attenuation, the impact of rain and the catalysts of tuning and de-tuning processes, the forming of tetra-interactions of surface waves, and the further diversification of coupling scales mainly due to triad interactions of surface and internal waves.